jezzsantos/queryany/samples/ri/README.md

 The RI does does fully implement patterns (in GET APIs) that allow clients to can have fine grained control the data returned on the wire.

 > Design Choice: There are some *interesting* and pragmatic implementation patterns demonstrated within this RI.
 Remember that this RI has laid out just *one* way of doing things.
-There are many ways of doing the same kind of things, with various design tradeoffs, especially in the area of entity persistence, and in the realm of building products has prioritized maintainability over optimal performance.
+There are many ways of doing the same kind of things, with various design trade offs, especially in the area of entity persistence, and in the realm of building products has prioritized maintainability over optimal performance.
 If you are looking for the *best* way to do things, then you haven't programmed long enough to learn that no such thing exists - every context of every product is unique.
 Our advice to you is start with something small, and adapt it as you learn more, avoid over-engineering it at all costs.
 If in doubt, favor what you definitely know you have to work with, rather than attempting to future proof it.
 KISS, DRY and YAGNI my friends.

-# Architecture
+# Structure

 The RI solution is structured as projects on disk, as follows: